Gaussian Process implementation details

 where L is a positive number termed boundary condition, and βj are regression weights with standard normal prior

-and in the case of a squared exponential kernel by
+In the case of a squared exponential the spectral kernel density is given by

 The functions ϕj(x) are the eigenfunctions of the Laplace operator,